Alumni Award Recipients

 Ann Larson

 Ph.D.
-'98 Curriculum & Instruction
+'98 Curriculum & Instruction Dean

-Dean and Professor, Department of Middle & Secondary Education,
+and Professor, Department of Middle &

-College of Education and Human Development, University of Louisville,
+Education and Human Development,

 Dr. Ann Larson has served as dean of the College of Education and Human Development at the University of Louisville since 2014, and as a faculty member since 1995.
 Her areas of research include curriculum studies, teacher education and teacher development, professional development schools, and English education.
 Dr. Larson has served on numerous boards and committees at the local and national levels and is an advocate for diversity, equity, and inclusion in educator preparation and human development programs.
 She is currently an executive board of directors’ member for the American Association of Colleges for Teacher Education (AACTE) and previously served as president of the state affiliate organization, Kentucky Association of Colleges of Teacher Education (KATCE).
 She has published journal articles, book chapters and recently co-edited a theme issue of the Peabody Journal of Education, Vanderbilt University, that focused on clinical models of teacher preparation.